 You can set D-Show to slave to external MTC and automate the recall of snapshots based on the incoming MTC.

 To read external MIDI Time Code:

-2 Under MTC Mode, click Read.
+- 1 Go to the Options page and click the Snapshots tab. - 2 Under MTC Mode, click Read.
 A MIDI Time Code display appears at the bottom of the screen.